Davphla/awesome-epitech/README.md

 A collection of awesome things regarding the Epitech school ecosystem.
 This is still in construction, feel free to contribute !
-The long term goal is to have an efficient list of usable tools for students and an historic list of repository of every project.
+The long-term goal is to have an efficient list of usable tools for students and a historic list of repositories of every project.

 ## Table of content